How to apply for a UC TAG

 If you submit a TAG application, you must also submit a separate UC Application for Undergraduate Admission during the appropriate UC application filing period.

-The UC application system opens on August 1 for Fall transfer applicants.
+The UC application system opens on August 1 for Fall transfer applicants, however, applications must be submitted during the corresponding application filing period listed below:

 - Meet with a DAC counselor or academic adviser: